 Use the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
 More info

-See in Glossary window to change the name of an Animation track, set how track offsets are applied, apply an avatar maskA specification for which body parts to include or exclude for an animation rig.
+See in Glossary window to change the name of an Animation track, apply an avatar maskA specification for which body parts to include or exclude for an animation rig.
 Used in Animation Layers and in the importer.
 More info

 |Display Name||The name of the Animation track shown in the TimelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
 More info

 See in Glossary Editor window and in the Playable Director component.
 The Display Name applies to the Timeline AssetAny media or data that can be used in your game or Project.
 An asset may come from a file created outside of Unity, such as a 3D model, an audio file or an image.
 You can also create some asset types in Unity, such as an Animator Controller, an Audio Mixer or a Render Texture.
 More info